James Johnson, MD MPH

 He then went on to complete his internship and residency at Yale School of Medicine.
 During his time there he worked with the Yale football team and the local minor league hockey team.

 Following his graduation from Yale, he moved to Vail, Colorado for a fellowship in sports medicine at the Steadman Hawkins Clinic.
-During his sports medicine fellowship he specialized in acute and chronic shoulder and knee injuries, as well as, elbow injuries and orthopedic trauma.
+During his sports medicine fellowship he specialized in acute and chronic shoulder and knee injuries, as well as, orthopedic trauma.
 During his fellowship he had the opportunity to provide orthopedic care for both the Colorado Rockies and the Denver Broncos.

 Today, he is also a staff physician for the U.S. Ski Team.
 He began working with the US Men’s Alpine team in 1999 and five years ago he began working with the US Women’s Team, as well.
 Dr. Johnson travels with the teams to World Cup ski races where he is the on-course physician treating any ski injuries.
 He also travels annually to New Zealand to cover their medical needs at their training camp.